Nonlinear Network Autoregression: Quasi maximum likelihood inference

-which is not necessarily the \emph{true} log-likelihood of the process.
-The quasi maximum likelihood estimator (QMLE) is the vector of parameters $\hat{\theta}_{NT}$ which maximize \eqref{log-lik}.
-This is done by solving the system of equations $S_{NT}(\theta)=0$, with respect to $\theta$, where
+where $l_{i,t}(\theta)$ is the log-likelihood contribution of a single network node whose form depends on the type of data (discrete or continuous).
+Observe that \eqref{log-lik} is not necessarily the \emph{true} log-likelihood.
+The QMLE is denoted by $\hat{\theta}$ and maximizes \eqref{log-lik}.
+It is obtained by solving the system of equations $S_{NT}(\theta)=0$, where

 is the quasi-score function.
 Moreover define the following matrices

 as the sample Hessian matrix and the conditional information matrix, respectively.
 Henceforth we drop the dependence on $\theta$ when a quantity is evaluated at the true value $\theta_0$.